CodeAlloc/NHXDB/README.md

 ```

 All the functions are then called on the ```database``` variable.
+#### .isPermitted()
+Checks whether the permissions to read/write is granted in the desired folder.
+Returns 200 if granted, 101 if denied.
 #### .create(properties)
 To create a new database, with ```properties``` as an argument.
 The ```properties``` is a dictionary with ```name```, ```username```, and ```password``` as key. "name" is the name of the database to be created.
 Returns a status code.
 >You are recommended to use more than 8 characters in both username and password to prevent any kind of brute-force attack, however there is no compulsion on that.